pedrazajulian/ProgresiveBudgetTracker/README.md

   ## 💻 Usage

 With this application the Budget Tracker allows for the user to add and subtract transactions online or offline to a budget to update in real time.
+This is a great application that hyou can install on your computer or mobile device to keep track of your expenses even without a internet connection.

   ## License
     This project is licensed with MIT.